Editorial | by Nehemiah D. Frank

 - White teachers were forced to teach students of color without proper training (i.e. cultural competency classes).
 Today, most white teachers do not know how to connect to their African-American students because they did not grow-up with African-Americans as classmates, or many of them may have never had African-Americans as friends.
 Furthermore, white teachers during the 50s and even today come from middle and upper-class families; whereas, many African-American students come from lower-middle and economically depressed communities – a direct result of institutional racism via chattel slavery and Jim Crow.
 Relatability is a major issue.

 - A large majority of white American teachers have internalized racist ideas about their African-American students.
 Subconscious biases that may prevent them from believing that African American students are capable of succeeding in Advanced Placement or International Baccalaureate classes.
-Hence, African-American students disenfranchised by White thought.
+Hence, African-American students are far too often disenfranchised by white thought.

 - The genesis of this subconscious racialized way of thought originates in policies that were passed in our states past.
 For example, it was against the law for an African American to act more intelligent than whites. (see Hannibal Johnson’s Apartheid in Indian Country (Seeing Red Over BlackDisenfranchisement).